Robomarti/Tiralabra/documentation/week 7 report.md

 Improved testing
 Improved pylint score
+Added commands to tasks to switch between using only delaunay and using spanning tree too.

-This week's progress took 2 hours.
+This week's progress took 3 hours.